biodiversitygenomicsoulu/Free-Course-on-Portable-Molecular-Biology-for-Biodiversity-Monitoring/4_Gel_Electrophoresis_⚡_English_Version.md

 ➤ **4.18** 📷 Take a photograph of the entire gel through the opening in the top of the **silicone Fold-a-View™ photo documentation hood** to document the results.

+➤➤➤ We will use the successful **PCR products** in the next step (**Nanopore Library preparation and Sequencing**).
+The library preparation and sequencing will be demonstrated by the teachers.

+➤➤➤ The last course day will be a demonstration on **Bioinformatics**.